Get all the latest data for France

 Could property prices jump again in France as of 2026?

-As of January 2026, the likelihood of a renewed nationwide price surge in France is low, though select sub-markets could still see meaningful gains.
+As of 2026, the likelihood of a renewed national price surge in France within the next 12 months is medium-low, because credit is improving but affordability is still tight.

 Please also note that we regularly publish and update real estate price forecasts for France here.